 Look for loopholes in your loans

-Go back and check the terms of your loans.
+Go back and check the terms of your loan.
 Knowing your loan terms can help you use extra cash strategically when you’re paying off debt.

 For example, what happens when you pay extra on your monthly loan repayment?
 Sometimes the surplus can be credited to a future payment, or it might be deducted from the capital (not great if cash flow is already tight).